collapsed-stacks/startups/questions/7261/what-s-the-best-extension-for-a-startup-website.md

 - posted by: [Paparazzi](https://stackexchange.com/users/300272/paparazzi) on 2015-09-04
 - score: 1

-<p>You can have more than one domain name go to the same site.
+You can have more than one domain name go to the same site.
 Domain name registration is relatively cheap.
 Tie up the domains you want.
-It is a good practice to tie up .com if you can.  </p>
+It is a good practice to tie up .com if you can.

 ## Answer 7269